Battle of Cretopolis: Background

 After the death of Alexander the Great in 323 BC, his generals immediately began squabbling over his huge empire.
 Soon the squabbling degenerated into open warfare, with each general attempting to claim a portion of Alexander's vast Empire.
-One of the most talented successor generals (Diadochi) was Antigonus Monophthalmus, so called because of an eye he lost in a siege.
-After the second partition of the Empire, the Partition of Triparadisus in 321 BC, Antipater, the new regent of the Empire, made Antigonus strategos of Asia and charged him with hunting down and defeating the remnants of the Perdiccan faction.
+One of the most talented successor generals (Diadochi) was Antigonus Monophthalmus, who was called so because of an eye he lost in a siege.
+After the second partition of the Empire, the Partition of Triparadisus in 321 BC, Antipater, the new regent of the Empire, made Antigonus, strategos of Asia and charged him with hunting down and defeating the remnants of the Perdiccan faction.
 Antigonus took command of the Royal Army and after being reinforced with more reliable troops from Antipater's European army he marched against their enemies in Asia-Minor.
 He first marched into Cappadocia against Eumenes whom he defeated at the Battle of Orkynia.
 Eumenes escaped to the fortress of Nora where Antigonus invested him.